Why testing conditional independence is so hard?

 You might think: these are adversarial constructions, surely in practice we don’t encounter them.

-And detecting those features from finite samples is fundamentally delicate.
+and detecting (in)dependence from finite samples is very delicate.

 \[A = f_A(C) + r_A\] \[B = f_B(C) + r_B\]